Assistant Professor: Southeast Asian Studies, UCLA

 Interested candidates should send the following:

-- A short statement (2-3 pages) about his/her research background and interests and samples of English publication, if any,
+- A short statement (2-3 pages) about candidate’s research background and interests, and samples of English publication, if any,

 The candidate will be offered a competitive salary package.
 Only short-listed candidates will be contacted.